openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Root on ZFS/1-preparation.rst

    hook treats ``:`` as argument separator without a means to escape this character.

 #.
-Set vdev specification, possible values are:
+Set vdev topology, possible values are:

-   - (not set, single disk)
+   - (not set, single disk or striped; no redundancy)
    - mirror
    - raidz1
    - raidz2